Logiqx/logiqx-dev/DatUtil/readme.txt

   -l  lower case game names and ROM names
-  -s  sort games by parent (sorted by parent name then game name) -i  include missing information from a 'reference' data file.
-  -X  fix merging off (do not use unless you understand the consequences!)
+  -s  sort games by parent (sorted by parent name then game name) -i  include missing information from a 'reference' data file -X  fix merging off (do not use unless you understand the consequences!)
-  -D  remove duplicate ROMs/disks/samples (as above in terms of usage).
+  -D  remove duplicate ROMs/disks/samples (as above in terms of usage) -p  prune (remove) ROMs, disks and/or samples (e.g. '-p disk,sample')

 MD5/SHA1: